Fall 2025 Wedding Trends: 4 Ways Modern Couples Are Designing With Purpose

 Over the past year, we've watched something shift.
-Couples are moving away from the maximalist approach that dominated wedding design for so long, not because they want less luxury, but because they're redefining what luxury actually means to them.
+Couples are moving away from the maximalist approach that dominated wedding design for so long, not because they want less luxury, but because they're choosing authenticity over excess.

 The most thoughtful couples we work with are asking themselves a different question now.